xsf/xmpp.org/content/pages/community/sponsorship.md

 ### Benefits in detail

-- __Logo in SF Presentations__: Your company logo will feature in XSF presentations given by XSF Council and XSF Board members.
+- __Logo in XSF Presentations__: Your company logo will feature in XSF presentations given by XSF Council and XSF Board members.
-- __Logo Site Home Page__: Your logo will form part of the pool of sponsor logos that appear on the home page of the site.
+- __Logo on Every Page__: Your logo will form part of the pool of sponsor logos that appear on the home page of the site.
 - __Logo on Sponsor Page__: Your logo will appear on the XSF Sponsor Page, linked to a designated page on your website.
 - __Logo + Paragraph on Sponsor Page__: Your logo, together with a pragraph describing your company, will appear on the XSF Sponsor Page, linked to a designated page of your choice.
 - __Your own page on the XSF site__: You’ll get your own page on the XSF site, which will be listed in the site’s main menu.